Nafiz-Anam/villa-resort-booking-client/README.md

 -   Manage coupons

-### `For `NDA Agreement` I have deleted some Codes and removed some Logics from the repo.
-Just the structure and my coding pattern are there for the recruiters to get an idea about my Code Structure and Pattern.
-So, it will not help you if you want to download the codes. `
+### For `NDA Agreement` I have deleted some Codes and Removed some Logics from the repo.
+Just the structure and my coding pattern is there for the recruiters to get an idea about my `Code Structure and Pattern`. `So, it will not help you if you want to download the codes`.

 # Developer Info